 For our Cape Town holiday we had compiled a list of things that we simply had to do, most of them, as you’d expect, quite touristy.

 Today was Cape Point day, a journey which pretty much takes the whole day if you go about it nice and slow.
 It involves cruising along the toenail of Africa, the actual peninsula of the Cape Peninsula.
-We headed out along a part of the M2 highway, up towards where it makes a t-junction at the foot of The Mountain and headed towards Muizenberg on the M3.
+We headed out along a part of the N2 highway, up towards where it makes a junction at the foot of Devil’s Peak, and headed towards Muizenberg on the M3.

 Boulders Beach – Jackass Penguins in Cape Town

-Muizenberg is, in my mind, a bit of a surf spot, although I believe the waves are small, but abundant.
-It was sunny, yes, but warm it was not and none of us had any aspirations to go in the water.
-I’m sure Muizenberg has other things going for it also, but we skipped it anyway and headed on past Kalk Bay and Fish Hoek towards Simons Town, home of the famous Boulders Beach Jackass penguin colony – the Journo had her heart set on this one.
+Muizenberg is, in my mind, a bit of a surf spot.
+The waves are small, but abundant.
+It was sunny, yes, but warm it was not, and none of us had any aspirations to go in the water.
+I’m sure Muizenberg has other things going for it also, but we skipped it and headed on past Kalk Bay and Fish Hoek towards Simons Town, home of the famous Boulders Beach Jackass penguin colony – the Journo had her heart set on this one.

 Guided by plenty of penguins-this-way signs, we had no trouble finding the place.
 It has changed much since the last time I visited some 4 or more years ago.
 There’s a dedicated parking lot for one, but one small tourist van and a Malaysian-made Proton Gen2 aside (about which we were well excited), it was deserted.
 The usual array of hawkers exhibiting their non-unique wares were lining the side-walk, clearly with no business, but not looking as keen as you’d imagine either.